talwat/pap/README.md

 > **Info**
 > Pacstall might not have the latest version of pap, but it may be more stable.

+Thank you so much to [Henryws](https://github.com/Henryws) for keeping pap up to date on pacstall.

 If you have [pacstall](https://github.com/pacstall/pacstall), you can run:

 ```bash